czlll/dgm/ENHANCEMENTS_SUMMARY.md

 ### 6.1 New Parameters
 - `--max_attempts`: Configure number of solution attempts
 - `--max_patch_retries`: Configure patch generation retries
+- `--model`: Specify which model to use (defaults to OpenAI o3-mini)
 - **Backward Compatibility**: All new parameters have sensible defaults

 ## 7. Comprehensive Testing